AviationSFO/SnakeGame/README.md

 # Snake Game using Turlte in Python
 ## Instructions
 ### Requirements
+Python:

-Python version 3.6 or newer, (Python 2 does not work, same as python 3 earlier than 3.6).
-Tested on Mac OS and Windows 10 only.
+version 3.6 or newer, (Python 2 does not work, same as python 3 earlier than 3.6).
+Tested on 3.8.2 and 3.10.2

+OS:Tested on Mac OS and Windows 10 only.
 ### Launching Game
 To run game:
 MACOS: Open launcher